• Skip to primary navigation

 • In a medium, heavy-bottomed saucepot, combine brown sugar, water, butter, and salt.
 Stir to combine, then turn the heat on medium and bring to a boil while stirring constantly.

-• Continue to boil, stirring occasionally, until the mixture reaches 285°F (soft crack stage).
+• Continue to boil, stir occasionally, until the mixture reaches 285°F (soft crack stage).
 Immediately remove the saucepot from the heat, carefully remove the thermometer, and add the vanilla extract and baking soda.

 • Break into pieces.